tanaylakhani/sticky-extension/README.md

 1. Right-click anywhere on a webpage
 2. Select "Create Sticky" from the context menu
 3. If text was selected, it will appear in the note
+4. Click the color circle to change note color
-4. Use the formatting toolbar to style your text
+5. Use the formatting toolbar to style your text
-5. Drag notes by their header
+6. Drag notes by their header
-6. View real-time coordinates as you move notes
 7. Notes persist across page reloads
 8. Notes are specific to each webpage
-9. Click × to delete a note
+9. Click the trash icon to delete a note

-## Technical Details

-### State Management

-- Server-driven state management
-- Real-time synchronization
-- URL-based note filtering
-- Automatic refetching on updates
-- Rich text state handling

-### Event Handling

-- Context menu event capture
-- Mouse events for dragging
-- Chrome message passing
-- Server communication
-- Rich text editing events

-### Styling

-- Isolated styles using Shadow DOM
-- Modern, clean UI design
-- Draggable interface
-- Position-aware layout
-- Rich text formatting styles

-## Future Enhancements

-- Note persistence across browser sessions
-- Customizable note colors
-- Resizable notes
-- Note minimization
-- Export/Import functionality
-- Keyboard shortcuts
-- Real-time collaboration
-- Note sharing between users
-- Additional rich text features
-  - Links
-  - Images
-  - Code blocks
-  - Tables

 ## Contributing